samolego/Config2Brigadier/README.md

     public boolean show = true;

     public String message = "This is a config guide.";

+    public NestedValues nested = new NestedValues();

+    public static class NestedValues {
+        public String message = "This is a another message.";
+    }

+    public List<String> randomQuestions = new ArrayList<>(Arrays.asList(
+            "Why no forge port?",
+            "When quilt?",
+            "Tiny potato or tiny pumpkin?",
+            "What is minecraft?" // How dare you
+    ));

     // Methods that need to be overriden
     /**